theyareonit/linux-gaming-optimization/README.md

 This is just a basic configuration file to set all pointers to use evdev, to disable mouse acceleration, and to set `VelocityReset` to 30 seconds (meaning that the mouse's subpixel position will only be discarded after 30 seconds of inactivity, rather than the default of 300ms).

-Like with libinput, you can use the `TransformationMatrix` option to set an exact sensitivity.
+Like with libinput, you can use the `TransformationMatrix` option to set a sensitivity value.
 However, you can also use the `ConstantDeceleration` option instead, as described [here](https://www.x.org/wiki/Development/Documentation/PointerAcceleration/).
 This requires deleting the `AccelerationScheme` line.

 You may additionally want to force all keyboards to use evdev with `MatchIsKeyboard`.